ballantynedewolf/WolfChart/README.md

 # WolfChart v1.6
 by Ballantyne de Wolf and Offspring Digital

 This is professional optometrist/optician/ophthalmologist tool for measuring visual acuity.
-I cannot be used safely by the general public.
+It cannot be used safely by the general public.
 If you have any concerns about your vision or eyes, consult a qualified professional.

 Now that's out of the way, the objectives are:
-  1. Clinically relevant, scientifically supported visual acuity measurement in the widest possible range of clinical settings
+  1. Clinically relevant, scientifically supported visual acuity measurement in the widest possible range of clinical and research settings
   2. Open source with GNU licence
   3. Can be used on a wide variety of screen hardware
   3. Customisable optotypes and alphabets to come eg Hebrew, Chinese, Thai, Cyrillic etc